 Old Navy Group Interview

-In a group interview for Old Navy, it’s crucial to showcase your ability to work effectively as part of a team.
+In a group interview for Old Navy, showcase your ability to work effectively in a team.
 Be an active listener, show enthusiasm, and demonstrate your passion for fashion and customer service.
 Collaborate with fellow candidates during group activities, and don’t be afraid to share your ideas and insights while also being respectful of others’ contributions.

 Old Navy Assistant Manager Interview Questions